yongchanlong/hdw-rtmp/README.md

 STATSPW=page - set the password for the stats page.

 TARGET=localhost - sets the target streampage for the hdw player configuration.
 Should point to your Server IP adress or DNS Name
+HTTPTARGET=$TARGET - set the target for the html5 players independent of the rtmp target.
+It's only necessary if if you have some abstraction between the exposing paths, like kubernetes.
+Normaly you don't need to set this value
 KEY=key - set the stream key for your stream.
 This is only requiered if you want to use the buld in players and change the default stream key you are streaming with.
 ```